 - we will review statistics unique to our York student population to allow participants to better understand, normalize and empathize with complex lived experiences;

 - creating safer online spaces for fellow classmates, colleagues and/or friends to disclose mental health concerns;

 - recognizing the unique ways to respond to potential distress or crisis in an online environment;

-- providing opportunities to practise the skills needed to support students experiencing mental health issues and/or distress; and
+- providing opportunities to practice the skills needed to support students experiencing mental health issues and/or distress; and

-- increasing understanding of the importance of self-care, well-being and the necessity for healthy boundaries to be an effective peer helper.
+- increasing understanding of the importance of your own self-care, well-being and the necessity for healthy boundaries to be an effective peer helper.

-Before attending the presentation, fill out our anonymous Pre-Test Form (it takes less than one minute to complete): forms.office.com/r/phZttGN7ga.
+Before attending the presentation, please fill out our anonymous Pre-Test Form (it takes less than 1 minute to complete): forms.office.com/r/phZttGN7ga.